 Is it legitimate to use the word "politician" in relation to an Orthodox hierarch who is the presiding father of one of the most ancient Local Orthodox Churches?
 In this case - no doubt.

 The truth that was revealed to me when I first set foot on Cyprus land was stunned at first.
 Archbishop Makarii headed not only the Local Church.
 He was the first popularly elected president of the free Republic of Cyprus.
 The first president of the state, which without him could not arise at all.
 Furthermore.
 He was ethnarch - head of the people.

-The roots of this specifically Cypriot phenomenon, as well as those of the interethnic problems with which Makarios had to deal as a policy, go back to the 16th century.
+The roots of this specifically Cypriot phenomenon, as well as those of the interethnic problems that Makarios had to deal with as a policy, go back to the sixteenth century.
 In 1571, the Ottoman Turks repulsed the island, which was home to about 85 thousand Christians, from the Venetians.
 To control the indigenous population, new rulers proclaimed the head of the Cyprus Church the head of the Orthodox "millet".
 This term in Muslim states was the community of people united by one faith and living within the boundaries of a certain territory.
-Since millet is formed on a religious basis, it is the religious leader who should lead such a community - "local population".
+Since millet is formed on a religious basis, it is the religious leader who should lead such a community - the "local population".